by Buffy Ellen

 Because there is little money in bobby calves, they are normally transported in terrible overcrowded conditions without food, water or room to lie down.
 Understandably they arrive at the slaughterhouse fragile, weak and absolutely terrified without their mothers.
 There is often additional abuse by farm workers that takes place.
 Mother cows also grieve for their lost babies, and it is common on dairy farms to hear the sad howling of mothers calling for their lost babies for weeks.
 I've read about a number of instances where a mother cow has broken out of the paddock and run for hours trying to find her lost baby calf.

-In the New Zealand dairy industry alone (a country of only 4 million people), over 1,700,000 bobby calves are killed every single year.
+In the New Zealand dairy industry alone (a country of only 4 million people), over 1,700,000 bobby calves are killed every single year (2015 update - this is now over 2 million).
 In Australia more than 700,000 are killed each year.
 The global dairy industry is one of the least understood animal industries, and has long operated under a veil of secrecy.
 What they want us to see is rolling meadows of happy cows milling about.
 Understandably, we're never shown footage of what happens once they're inside closed walls.
 The industry knows that many consumers of milk would find the callous treatment of bobby calves completely unacceptable and rethink their consumption of dairy and financial support of the industry.

 Another shocking practice in the dairy industry is the induction of healthy, pregnant cows, who are forced to abort their calves prematurely simply to fit in with the farmers' milking schedules.
 This is so the whole herd can be brought into line with each other and begin producing milk at the same time, rather than inconveniencing farmers until they have all given birth naturally.
-Many of these calves die during the abortion process, while some are born alive and killed not long after birth.
+Many of these calves die during the abortion process, while some are born alive and killed not long after birth (2015 update - the practice of induction is now illegal in NZ, however is still practiced overseas - premature birthing is also still encouraged on some farms in the hopes of birthing a stillborn and therefore not having to 'deal' with another living calf).

 In the US it gets worse, where dairy cow mothers are confined in factory style concrete sheds, unable to roam pastures as they naturally would, and fed artificial hormones and low quality grains instead of their natural diet of grass.
 Their baby calves earmarked to be sold as veal are kept in tiny steel metal crates for the few short months of their lives, where they can't move their muscles, and are kept weak and anaemic (no iron) so as to achieve the apparent 'delicacy' that is a lighter coloured more tender piece of flesh.